akshayakn13/Banking-Customer-Churn-Analysis/README.md

 ## 💡 Strategic Recommendations
 * **Focus on Quality, Not Quantity:** Limit aggressive cross-selling for customers who already hold two products.
 * **Premium German Retention:** Deploy a dedicated task force to the German market to investigate service-level gaps.

+  ## 💡 Final Project Conclusion
+This analysis disproves the common banking assumption that "more products lead to higher stickiness."
+By identifying the **Product Saturation Point (3+ products)**, we can prevent aggressive cross-selling that inadvertently drives 90% of customers away.

+**Next Steps:**
+- A/B testing for 'Premium Service' tier in the German market.
+- Transitioning from high-volume sales to "Active Engagement" metrics for affluent clients.